False Killer Whale

 False killer whales are gregarious and form strong social bonds.
 They are often found in relatively small subgroups of a single to a few individuals that are associated with a larger aggregation that may spread over tens of kilometers.
 These strong social bonds between groups and dispersion into small subgroups likely help them find prey.

 When they capture prey, many individuals tend to converge, and their prey items may be shared among several animals in the group.
-In Hawaiʻi, these larger aggregations may include 40 to 50 animals altogether, whereas larger groups have been observed in other regions.
+In Hawaiʻi, these larger aggregations may include 40 to 50 animals, whereas larger groups have been observed in other regions.
 They are known to strand in groups as well.
 In some regions, false killer whales are also found with other cetaceans (whales and dolphins), most notably bottlenose dolphins.

 Although the range of the main Hawaiian Islands insular false killer whale partially overlaps with the ranges of the Hawaiʻi pelagic and Northwestern Hawaiian Islands populations, genetic analyses, photo-identification, and social network analyses indicate that the main Hawaiian Islands insular false killer whale population consists of a tight social network that is socially unconnected with the other two Hawaiʻi-based populations.

 In addition to the social structure found among all three Hawaiian false killer whale populations, there is significant social structure within the main Hawaiian Islands insular population.
-A social network analysis indicates that this population can be broadly divided into four primary social clusters.
+A social network analysis indicates that this population can be broadly divided into five primary social clusters.

 False killer whales are top predators that primarily hunt fish and squid.
 They feed both during the day and at night, hunt in dispersed subgroups, and converge when prey is captured.
 Prey sharing has also been observed among individuals in the group.